nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Expected output:
 ```
 ------------------------------------------------------------------
 Hello!
-What can I do for you?
+Welcome to the Help Manual for BadMaths!
 ------------------------------------------------------------------
-1. Type -> Graph equation <- to do graph calculation
+1. Type -> Graph [equation] <- to perform graph calculations
-2. Type -> Matrix equation <- to do matrix calculation
+2. Type -> Matrix [equation] <- to perform matrix calculations
-3. Type -> Store any_string <- to add notes
+3. Type -> Store [any_string] <- to add notes
-4. Type -> List <- to list stored notes
+4. Type -> List <- to list all stored notes
+5. Type -> List [index] <- to display a particular note
+6. Type -> Delete [index] <- to delete a particular note
+7. Type -> Clear <- to delete all stored notes
+8. Type -> Mark [index] <- to mark a particular note as completed
+9. Type -> Unmark [index] <- to unmark a particular note as incomplete
+10. Type -> FindMark <- to display a list of all notes marked as completed
+11. Type -> FindUnmark <- to display a list of all notes marked as incomplete
+12. Type -> FindInfo <- to find items stored in Notes through searching for a keyword
+13. Type -> [Priority] [index] <- to change the priority of a note
+14. Type -> Rank Priority <- to display all notes of all priority rankings
+15. Type -> Rank Review Count <- to display all notes ranked by review count
+16. Type -> FindPrior [Priority] <- to display all notes of a certain priority
+17. Type -> Quadratic [equation] <- to perform quadratic calculations
+18. Type -> History <- to display a list of command history
+19. Type -> Help <- to display content of Help Manual
-5. Type -> Bye <- to exit program
+20. Type -> Bye <- to exit program

 -------------------------------------------------------------------
+Thank you for using BadMaths.
+We hope that BadMaths will be a useful study tool
+in helping you to perform Mathematical Operations.
 For more details, please visit our GitHub website [https://github.com/AY2223S2-CS2113-F10-2/tp].
-If you have any queries, please contact [wilsonleejunwei@u.nus.edu].
+If you have any queries on BadMaths, please contact [wilsonleejunwei@u.nus.edu].
 -------------------------------------------------------------------
 ```

-### 19) Exit BadMaths `Bye`
+### 20) Exit BadMaths `Bye`
 * Exit and leave BadMaths:
 * Format: `Bye`